abu-sithik/rest_assured-automation-framework/README.md

-# restassuredFramework
+# RestAssured API Testing Automation Framework
 This project has a RestAssured based API testing framework.
 Underlying, it uses RestAssured -API testing library, TestNG - Third-party free library for Running tests, and for Reporting, Extent Reports (library for interactive and detailed reports for tests).
-This framework can be used for any Restful application to create API tests
+This framework can be used for any Restful application to create API tests.

 **API**
 > I have used [Restful-booker](https://restful-booker.herokuapp.com/apidoc/index.html ) API as a basis for the API test framework.
 We can use Restful-booker API to learn more about API Testing or try out API testing tools against.
 Restful-booker is a Create Read Update Delete Web API that comes with authentication features and loaded with a bunch of bugs for you to explore.
 The API comes pre-loaded with 10 records for you to work with and resets itself every 10 minutes back to that default state.
 Restful-booker also comes with detailed API documentation to help get you started with your API testing straight away.